bairenc/emer-depression/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Useful examples of usage.
+Additional screenshots, code examples and demos.
+Link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_